Collaborative Registration Information

 - Meet all course prerequisites required by the provider campus.

-- Complete the electronic Collaborative Registration prior to the tenth calendar day of the semester.
+- Submit the Collaborative Request by clicking on the eForms tile in CampusConnection prior to the tenth calendar day of the semester.

 - Collaborative students will retain collaborative status for the entire semester.